falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-Lets add in our new test, This one will be a cornerstone that makes sure that as we move forward we don't break
+Lets add in our new test, This one will be a cornerstone that makes sure that as we move forward we don't break {click}
 either our production code OR test suite.
 This is the good scenario test, as we add more tests to our codebase this
 one test will quite often act as the starting point for a new test and will contain all required mocking setup code to
 achieve a passing good scenario

-{click}

 This test asserts that given an acceptable input, we expect the result to not
 be null and to have the Successful flag set to true!

 As we move forward we will find that this test does need to be updated such that it will apply the basic mocks required to achieve
 a passing good scenario test.
 This shared setup code can either exist as a setup method we call at the top of each of our tests
-or we could use the setup method.
+or we could use the setup method provided by our test runner.

-For now our happy path does not have any setup code so I will leave it empty.
 -->

 ---